Seyi Olofinjana

 Oluwaseyi George Olofinjana (born 30 June 1980) is a Nigerian former professional footballer who played as a midfielder.

 Olofinjana began his career with local sides Crown and Kwara United before moving to Europe with Norwegian side SK Brann.
 After two seasons at Brann he moved to English club Wolverhampton Wanderers.
 He became a regular at Molineux making 213 appearances for the club over four seasons before joining Premier League club Stoke City in August 2008 for a fee of £3 million.
 He played only the 2008–09 season with the team before joining another top flight side, Hull City, again for a fee of £3 million.

-Career
+Club career

 Early career

 Born in Lagos, Olofinjana has a degree in chemical engineering.